ReZorg/Lethe-AI-Sharp/README.md

 It unifies: chat personas, conversation/session management, streaming inference, long‑term memory, RAG (retrieval augmented generation), background agentic tasks, web search tools, TTS, and structured output generation.

-It is extensible, documented and written 100% in C#.
+It is extensible, documented, backend-agnostic (you write the same code no matter which backend is being used), and written 100% in C#.

 ## 🔥 Minimal Example